graceswang/cse15l-lab-reports/Lab1.md

 ![Image](451696610583_.pic.jpg)

   The working directory is /home.
-No arguments means ...
+This will change the current directory to the user's home directory.
 It's not an error.

   - command `ls` with no arguments.

 ![Image](461696610599_.pic.jpg)

   The working directory is /home.
-No arguments means ...
+This will list the contents of the current directory.
 It's not an error.

   - command `cat` with no arguments.

 ![Image](471696610651_.pic.jpg)
 ![Image](481696610660_.pic.jpg)

   The working directory is /home.
-No arguments means ...
+It waits for input from standard input.
 It is an error because using command `cat` with no arguments will crash the class.

 #### 2.Share an exmaple of using the command with a path to a directory as an argument.
   - command `cd` with a path to a directory as an argument.

 ![Image](491696610966_.pic.jpg)
-  The working directory is /home/lecture1. command `cd` is used to change the currect dicrectory to given path-lecture1.
+  The working directory is /home/lecture1. command `cd` is used to change the currect dicrectory to the specified directory-lecture1.
 It's not an error.

   - command `ls` with a path to a directory as an argument.